 When I first started collecting in the late 1970s, it either was the case or simply appeared that way to an 8-year-old that pretty much all players were selected and that order was random, other than top players occupying cards 1, 50, 100, etc. Exceptions came in 1981 when Fleer arrived on the scene and ordered cards by team (and later alphabetically within team) and Donruss reintroduced team clumps not altogether different from the old days of 1951 Bowman and 1940 Play Ball.

 For a set like 1933 Goudey, we already know the set did not include all the players.
 Just doing some quick math, 240 cards for 16 Major League teams would mean an average of 15 cards per team.
-(Because the set also includes minor leaguers, the true average per MLB team is 15.
-Take away repeat cards of various players and the average number of unique slots per team is more like 13-14.)
+Because the set also includes minor leaguers and several repeated players, the true average per MLB team is more like 13-14.

 Whether intentionally or unintentionally, the size of the set is therefore just about perfect for featuring the starting lineup, pitching rotation, and top 1-2 subs/relievers per team.
 The question you might be asking, therefore, is whether that’s how Goudey approached the set.

 Rather than just show the final tally for the set, I’ll break it down chronologically as well, according to the set’s various releases.